By clicking submit, I consent to my personal data being collected, stored, and processed by Think Pacific in accordance with our Privacy Policy.

 Whatโs Not Included?

-This portal provides the step-by-step process to prepare, including fundraising information, flight information, kit list, visa, cultural preparation.
-Student can watch videos with our team in Fiji and download document.
+This portal provides the step-by-step process to prepare, including flight and visa information, kit list, cultural preparation, health and safety information.
+You can watch videos from our teams overseas and ask questions through our Live chat.

 You can contact our team anytime between office hours, either give us aย call on 0113 335 9919 or email;ย info@thinkpacific.com.

-You can communicate with fellow volunteers, alumni and our team through our online community, hosted on the Might Network app.
-Within 3 months of you departing to Fiji, you shall be entered into a private group with your volunteer team.
+You can communicate with fellow participants, alumni and our team through our online community.
+Within 3 months of you departing you shall be entered into a private facebook group with your fellow teammates.

 Our team host live sessions in the months leading up to your project.
 These are a great way for you to ask questions and delve deeper into planning for your project.
 They also add to the excitement!